dmosqueralois/dmosqueralois.github.io/_pages/about.md

-<div align="justify"> In particular, my research consists of two main interwoven lines.
+<div align="justify"> Specifically, my research revolves around two interconnected main lines.
 On the one hand, I work in Morse Theory (both discrete and differentiable) and investigate certain homotopy and homology invariants, such as homotopy distance, topological complexity, Lusternik-Schnirelmann (LS) category, or covering type from a more computational approach.
 To this end, I use cellular, simplicial, homological, and dynamical techniques.
 On the other hand, I strive not to limit myself to the study of invariants of spaces and objects, but to investigate invariants of maps or morphisms (recovering the original invariants as a particular case) to obtain new results about the former and a deeper understanding of the relationships between them.  </div> <br/>